SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose SCOPE, a training-free and online 3D deployment algorithm that jointly optimizes the horizontal position and altitude of UAV-BSs.
-The algorithm utilizes a perimeter extraction strategy to prioritize boundary coverage, ensuring robust performance in heterogeneous environments. \item We provide a theoretical analysis of the proposed framework, formally proving its convergence and deriving its worst-case time complexity of $O(N^2 \log N)$.
-This deterministic guarantee contrasts sharply with the stochastic instability often observed in DRL-based approaches. \item We introduce a user capacity constraint based on the K-Nearest Neighbors (K-NN) principle to balance the load among UAVs, ensuring that the number of served users does not exceed backhaul limitations. \item We conduct a comprehensive comparative study against both traditional heuristics and state-of-the-art DRL baselines.
-Simulation results demonstrate that SCOPE achieves comparable satisfaction rates to DRL methods but with orders of magnitude lower computational latency and superior energy efficiency, highlighting its practicality for real-time B5G/6G aerial networks. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{SCOPE Framework}: We propose SCOPE, a training-free geometric heuristic for snapshot-based initial 3D deployment that jointly optimizes horizontal position and altitude.
+The algorithm utilizes an outside-in peeling strategy to prioritize boundary coverage, which ensures robust connectivity in heterogeneous environments. \item \textbf{Theoretical Analysis}: We provide a theoretical analysis of the framework, formally proving its convergence and deriving a polynomial time complexity of $O(N^2 \log N)$.
+This deterministic guarantee enables a fast-recalculation strategy for zero-day scenarios, contrasting with the stochastic instability and heavy training burden of DRL approaches. \item \textbf{Tri-Constraint Feasibility}: We introduce a capacity-aware pruning mechanism that strictly enforces three simultaneous constraints, which consist of individual backhaul capacity, the operational altitude floor, and minimum QoS requirements.
+This logic ensures that each deployed UAV-BS maintains a feasible and saturated load. \item \textbf{Performance Evaluation}: We conduct extensive simulations against geometric and learning-based baselines under a strictly matched hardware budget.
+Results demonstrate that SCOPE maintains a superior User Satisfaction Rate (USR) between 82\% and 88\% while generating solutions in approximately 185.35 ms. This performance lead confirms SCOPE's unique suitability for establishing robust digital lifelines in complex topographies where pre-training is unavailable and physical obstacles are prevalent. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{sec:related_work} reviews related work.
 Section \ref{sec:system_model} describes the system model and problem formulation.
 Section \ref{sec:algorithm} details the proposed SCOPE algorithm.
 Section \ref{sec:simulation} presents the simulation results, and Section \ref{sec:conclusion} concludes the paper.